-The Study will be completed with existing staff time and additional consultant services.
+The Study would be completed with existing staff time and additional consultant services.
 DPW is responsible for landscape management including the application of pesticides and herbicides on City property.
 ESD, with support from DPW, will take the lead in evaluating the public outreach aspects of the study and complete a survey of residents and businesses.
-The consultant with management from ESD and support from DPW staff will survey and monitor what other cities in the area have undertaken for similar projects, complete a cost analysis for current practices and possible changes, identify options for a pilot project and costs associated with it.
-The cost does not anticipate a time-inmotion study to estimate potential cost impacts of chemical alternatives such as mechanical weed removal.
-The determination of the net cost impact of chemical alternatives, as identified in the study scope, would be estimated based on research of cost impacts experienced by the benchmarked communities.
+The consultant, with management from ESD and support from DPW staff, will survey and monitor what other cities in the area have undertaken for similar projects, complete a cost analysis for current practices and possible changes, and identify options for a pilot project and costs associated with it.
+The cost does not anticipate a time -in-motion study to estimate potential cost impacts of chemical alternatives, as identified in the study scope, would be estimated based on research of cost impacts experienced by the benchmarked communities.
 Additional funding beyond the \$100,000 would be needed to conduct time-in-motion studies and such costs will be included in the development of the potential pilot project to measure costs/savings in a real application as identified in this Study Issue.